 People who find self-employment lucrative and want steady job growth often consider a career as a financial analyst.
 Currently, the pandemic is going parallel with a recession.
 But finance companies are thriving and are expected to continue in terms of growth.
-Thus, stability and growth are the two primary reasons why many students prefer completing a financial analyst course and pursue this stream.
+Thus, stability and growth are the two primary reasons why many students prefer completing a financial modeling course and pursue this stream.

 Role of a financial analyst